SimpleDet Docs

 python -m simpledet --check-runtimeVerify the optional runtime stack used by the package

-python -m simpledet --list-detectorsList supported high-level detector architectures
+python -m simpledet list-detectorsList supported high-level detector architectures

-python -m simpledet --list-encodersList supported encoder/backbone names
+python -m simpledet list-backbonesList supported backbone aliases

 python -m simpledet --show-detector-help retinanetExplain one detector family and recommended encoders